 Angelina Jolie in Atelier Versace, 2012

 The leg that broke the internet.
 Jolie’s pose went viral overnight and even received its own Twitter handle, @AngiesRightLeg.
 The Cut’s photo editors Photoshopped her leg on everyone else there.
 Internet chaos aside, the velvet Versace gown was a win.

 Lupita Nyong’o in Prada, 2014

 Nyong’o won Best Supporting Actress for her role in 12 Years a Slave wearing this Cinderella-esque look.
-We can’t wait to see what she wears this year (Hopefully an ode to Wakandan fashion?
-Read our interview with Black Panther’s costume designer here.)

 Janelle Monáe in Elie Saab, 2017

-Last year Monáe had quite the Oscars night with her roles in Moonlight and Hidden Figures.
+Two years ago, Monáe had quite the Oscars night with her roles in Moonlight and Hidden Figures.
 On top of that, she stole the red carpet in a dress straight out of a couture fairy-tale with a matching golden crown.

 At a black-tie event, sometimes the best statement is a slouchy loungewear set, complete with cardigan.
 Agnès Varda may not be a millennial, but she sure can rock a full Gucci look.